 5. Maintenance

 Goldfish are pretty hard to maintain compared to platies.
-Also, they produce lots of waste in their aquarium, quickly triggering ammonia spikes in smaller aquariums.
+They also produce lots of waste in their aquarium, quickly triggering ammonia spikes in smaller aquariums.
 This will require aquarium water test kits and strips to maintain steady water conditions.

-It is best to install an effective filter and conduct frequent water changes when keeping goldfish.
+Consider installing an effective filter and conducting frequent water changes when keeping goldfish.
 Changing the water in your aquarium regularly will prevent the build-up of harmful gases such as nitrates and ammonia, which can be deadly to your fish.

 Although the filter is recommended for platyfish, you may keep platies without a filter when keeping a lower population in your aquarium.
-This is because fewer fish produce a smaller amount of waste.
+This is because fewer fish produce less waste.

 How Can You Keep Platies and Goldfish Together?